RasmussenLab/vamb/README.md

 ### Installation for advanced users:

-If you want to install the latest version from GitHub you can clone and install it using:
+If you want to install the latest version from GitHub, or you want to change Vamb's source code, you should install it like this:

 ```
 # clone the desired branch from the repository, here master